pulanski/leafc/BUILD_SYSTEM.md

 -   `BuildPlanKind::LeafcLib`: This describes the build process of the leafc library.

 -   `BuildPlanKind::LeafcLibTest`: This describes the build process of the leafc library tests.

+TODO: This is a placeholder.
+The actual build infrastructure and code will be implemented in a separate repository.